 2019 Job Killer List

-The California Chamber of Commerce annual Job Killer list has grown to include 31 bills that would harm California’s economic growth and job creation should they become law.
+In 2019, the California Chamber of Commerce annual Job Killer list grew to include 31 bills that would harm California’s economic growth and job creation should they become law.
+Just one was signed into law and is being challenged in court.

 “These bills represent some of the worst policy proposals affecting California employers and our economy currently being considered by Legislature,” said CalChamber President Allan Zaremberg.
 “Some of these bills have been rejected time and again by the Legislature or vetoed by the previous Governor.
 Legislators should, instead, focus on removing impediments to economic growth and creating upward mobility for all Californians.”